History of The Simpsons: Film (2007)

 20th Century Fox, Gracie Films, and Film Roman produced an animated The Simpsons film that was released on July 27, 2007.
 The production staff of The Simpsons had entertained the thought of a film since early in the series, but production never came together.
-Groening felt a feature-length film would allow them to increase the show's scale and animate sequences too complex for a TV series.
+Groening felt a feature-length film would allow them to increase the show's scale and animate sequences too complex for a television series.
 The film was directed by David Silverman and written by a team of Simpsons writers comprising Groening, Brooks, Jean, Reiss, Mirkin, Scully, George Meyer, John Swartzwelder, Jon Vitti, Matt Selman, and Ian Maxtone-Graham.
 Work continued on the screenplay from 2003 onwards and did not cease, taking place in the small bungalow where Groening first pitched The Simpsons in 1987.
 Groening read about a town that had to get rid of pig feces in their water supply, which inspired the plot of the film.
 He also wanted to make the film dramatically stronger than a TV episode, as "we wanna really give you something that you haven't seen before."
 Production of the film occurred alongside continued writing of the series despite long-time claims by those involved in the show that a film would enter production only after the series had concluded.

-After winning a Fox and USA Today competition, Springfield, Vermont hosted the film's world premiere.
-The Simpsons Movie grossed a combined total of $74 million in its opening weekend in the US, taking it to the top of the box office, and set the record for highest grossing opening weekend for a film based on a television series, surpassing Mission: Impossible 2.
+After winning a Fox and USA Today competition, Springfield, Vermont, hosted the film's world premiere.
+The Simpsons Movie grossed a combined total of $74 million in its opening weekend in the United States, taking it to the top of the box office, and set the record for highest grossing opening weekend for a film based on a television series, surpassing Mission: Impossible 2.
 It opened at the top of the international box office, taking $96 million from seventy-one overseas territories — including $27.8 million in the United Kingdom, making it Fox's second highest opening ever in that country.
 In Australia, it grossed A$13.2 million, the biggest opening for an animated film and third largest opening weekend in the country.
 As of November 23, 2007, the film has a worldwide gross of $525,267,904.
 The film garnered a 90% approval rating on Rotten Tomatoes, with 171 of a total 191 reviews being determined as positive.
 It received a rating of 80 out of 100 (signifying "generally favorable reviews") on Metacritic from 36 reviews.